cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/docusign-access.md

 # Protecting DocuSign with Access for SaaS

-This guide covers how to protect your DocuSign account with Access for SaaS.
+This tutorial covers how to protect your DocuSign account with Access for SaaS.

-## Pre-Requisites:
+## Prerequisites

 - Access for SaaS requires that you have Single Sign-On available in your DocuSign plan.
 - A domain you own.